 Ph.D. in Community College Leadership

 The Ph.D. in Community College Leadership is designed specifically for professionals dedicated to the mission and philosophy of the community college.
 It is an academically rigorous program with a respected national reputation.
+The program is one of six fully comprehensive Community College Leadership programs in the U.S., and one of two along the East Coast.

 Students engage in live, synchronous online learning throughout the year and attend an annual, two-week Summer Institute where they engage faculty, colleagues, and guest scholars from across the country.
 All courses are offered online or at the Summer Institute.